open-PDC/BeagleBone-Pixel-Controllers/README.md

 ## Controller Boards

-All board variants are powered by **5volts DC ONLY!** and have a total of 48 Ports for Pixel Strings.
+All board variants have a total of 48 Ports for Pixel Strings and are powered by **5volts DC ONLY!**.

-**Note:** All board variants supply the Data signal only and **do not supply power for the pixels!** a F8-Distro Board or similar, a Auto/Marine Fuse box must be used to power the pixels.
+**Note:** All board variants supply the Data signal only and **do not supply power for the pixels!** To power pixels a F8-Distro Board or similar, a Auto/Marine Fuse box must be used.

 * [**PDC-48-48**](PDC-48-48/README.md) - PDC-48-48 with 12 Differential Ports.
 * [**PDC-48-16**](PDC-48-16/README.md) - PDC-48-16 with 8 Differential Ports and 16 Local Ports.